Applying the principles of sustainability to business management

 To help students meet this challenge, the School recently introduced at its Albury-Wodonga campus a sequence of subjects on sustainability.
 This major is available to students taking the Bachelor of Business degree on that campus.
 The initiative was developed by staff in consultation with a reference group of industry experts including Dr Tim Clune, Manager of Sustainability and Environment for North East Water, Dr Peter Box, consultant, and Dr Michael Crawford, Department of Primary Industry.

-The first subject - Climate, Sustainability and Society – drew on the advice of these experts and is taught by a cross-disciplinary team of lecturers from the Faculties of Science, Technology & Engineering, Humanities and Social Sciences, and Business, Economics and Law.
+The first subject - Climate, Sustainability and Society – drew on the advice of these experts and is taught by a cross-disciplinary team of lecturers from the Faculties of Science, Technology & Engineering, Humanities and Social Sciences, and Law and Management.
 This approach is necessary according to Dr O’Keefe.
 “Problems of sustainability cannot be solved by simply taking a narrow disciplinary approach.
 Collaboration between scientists, economists and social science experts, is necessary to put together the bigger picture of how climate is changing, and how this is affecting the economy and society”.
 She supports the view that students interested in public policy or business approaches to sustainability must know some science.
 Similarly science students should see the wider economic and social context.

 Dr Clune explains.
 ‘A broader appreciation of the issues and new ways of thinking will be critical in delivering sustainable business solutions today and in the future.
 La Trobe students will be well placed to fill that gap.
 The challenges and understanding that come from working across disciplines encourages students to appreciate issues from a new perspective.’